cakekindel/matchbook/.github/README.md

 ```
 </details>

+The same example in `typescript` using switch / case statements
 <details>
 <summary>
-The same example in `typescript` using switch / case statements
+Click to expand
 </summary>

 ```typescript